 - To stop abuse or neglect wherever possible

 - To safeguard adults in a way that supports them to make choices and have control about the way they want to live

-- To promote an approach that concentrates on improving life for the adult (s) concerned
+- To promote a safeguarding and duty of care approach that concentrates on improving life for the adult (s) concerned

 - To raise public awareness so that communities as a whole, alongside professionals, play their part in preventing, identifying and responding to abuse and neglect

 - To provide information and support in accessible ways to help people understand the different types of abuse, how to stay safe and well and what to do to raise a concern about the safety or Wellbeing of themselves of another adult